Gageperrin/it-notes/aws/devops-professional.md

 General note: Rollback on failure should be disabled for CFN troubleshooting.

 Nested stacks are stacks within stacks.
-THese are considered best practice to layer infrastructure and isolate repeated patterns and make them replicable.
+These are considered best practice to layer infrastructure and isolate repeated patterns and make them replicable.
 They consist of parent, child, and root stacks.

 ChangeSets are files that can be used to update stacks with explicitly marked changes and additions fo the current stack.